 It is often helpful to observe a child in his or her classroom prior to the start of an evaluation so that the doctor is able to get a direct view as to how the child interacts with other children, adults, and their environment.
 This is a rich source of information for understanding your child and their present challenges or strengths.
 Additionally, please provide us with any relevant medical records and academic records that can provide further information about your child.

-Neuropsychological evaluations are lengthy, lasting anywhere from 6-8 hours.
+Neuropsychological evaluations can be lengthy, lasting anywhere from 3-8 hours.
 You may be required to take your child out of school in order to complete the evaluation; testing your child after a full day of school may skew the results and not provide consistent data.